jamesoh3928/HaskGit/docs/Proposal.md

 2. Implementing cat function

   We need to implement a function that retrieves the content of Git objects.
+This function will be used to convert git objects to printable string that will be show in stdout (will be used in show and log command).

   ```
   getCatFile :: GitObject -> [String]